Awesome-wolf-101/ashby-cop3330-assignment4part2/readme.md

 -----------
 To mark an item in the list as either complete or incomplete click the item you wish to edit.
-If you wish to mark the item as incomplete click the "Make Current item Incomplete" button.
-If you wish to mark the item as complete click the "Make Current item Complete button."
+If you wish to mark the item as incomplete click the "Make current item Incomplete" button.
+If you wish to mark the item as complete click the "Make current item Complete button."

 Display all of the existing items in the list
 -----------